SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

 Date: 2025-10-17

-This document explains, in the first person, the work I carried out to get the failing tests back to green after Spring Security was restored.
+This document explains, the work I carried out to get the failing tests back to green after Spring Security was restored.
 I describe the problems I saw, the root causes I identified, and the step-by-step solutions I implemented.
 I use a few Java snippets to illustrate configuration decisions.

 ## Problem